mingweishih/sgx_demo/sgx/README.md

 $ vi core.`pid`

-Try to search "PASSWORD" in the file
+Try to search "PASSWORD" in the file by typing

+$ /PASSWORD

+# Expected Results
+Can't find “PASSWORD” string in the core.[pid] dump file